Eliav2/how-react-hooks-work/How React hooks works.md

 - **React component** - function(or class) that holds stateful logic managed by React lib, that component usually returns UI elements based on the stateful logic of the same component.
   React have class components, and functional components(FC).
-- **React tree** - a tree of React components(like the tree you can see by the React devtools). this is not the same as browser's DOM tree.
+- **React tree** - a tree of React components(like the tree you can see in React devtools). this is not the same as the browser's DOM tree.
 - **react renderer** - ReactDOM in web(or react-native in mobile) - a library that knows how to manipulate React tree and 'render' it into the browser's DOM in the desired location(in react apps usually to `root` element) .
 The renderer